We provide start-up support, advice and toolkits to organisations and individuals interested in setting up street papers.

 Mexico’s capital city is home to tens of thousands of homeless people living on the streets.
 Many live their whole lives without ever having a place to call their own.
 Some are the third generation of their family to be born into homelessness.
 Opportunities to escape the cycle of poverty are limited, and violent gangs prey on the estimated 40 percent of the country’s population who live in poverty.

-In this challenging and dangerous environment, 26-year-old artist Maria Portilla is leading a team of six brave young women — all in their mid-20s, and without any prior experience in the magazine industry — to bring her home country its first street paper.
+In this challenging and dangerous environment, artist Maria Portilla is leading a team of six brave young women — all in their mid-20s, and without any prior experience in the magazine industry — to bring her home country its first street paper.

 Mi Valedor was supported by the INSP programme to help fledgling street papers and inspired by Maria’s visit to The Big Issue in the UK.